-Mission Statement of Nativity School
+Mission Statement of Nativity School:

-Nativity School is a Catholic Christian School that serves Pre-Kindergarten through 8th grade children from the Church of the Nativity, Holy Spirit and Our Lady of Good Counsel parishes as well as children from the surrounding community.
-Since 1960, Nativity School has been dedicated to the academic and spiritual growth of its students in a culturally diverse environment.
-Nativity School provides a comprehensive religious program incorporating daily prayer, worship and sacramental preparation.
-Each child is educated in the Catholic faith and its values and is given opportunities to achieve one's overall potential.
+Nativity School is a Catholic School that serves Pre-kindergarten through 8th grade children from the Church of the Nativity, Holy Spirit and Our Lady of Good Counsel parishes, as well as, children from the surrounding communities.
+Nativity School is dedicated to the spiritual and academic growth of its students.
+In a culturally diverse and secure environment, faith development is provided through daily prayer, weekly Mass, and sacramental preparation.
+Nativity School provides a comprehensive program dedicated to academic excellence by incorporating values across the curriculum so that each child can achieve their intellectual, spiritual and social potential.

-History of Nativity School
+History of Nativity School: